0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator_onboarding_hard_mode.md

 onboard val
 ```

 2.3.
-Send the generated `~/.0L/account.json` to someone that has GAS and can execute the account creation transaction for you.
+Send the generated `~/.0L/account.json` to someone that has GAS (the one who wants to onboard you) and can execute the account creation transaction for you.

 **If you are onboaring someone and receive the `account.json` [see](#onboarder-instructions)**